The 10 Best ETFs to Buy for the Rest of 2017

 The first quarter of 2017 looked like it was going to be magical.
-The S&P 500 rocketed more than 7% higher by the start of March, and it looked like nothing could get in the way of the various “Trump plays” leading the market higher.
+The S&P 500 rocketed more than 7% higher by early March, and it looked like nothing could get in the way of the various “Trump plays” leading the market higher.

 It was a confluence of things.
 The fourth-quarter earnings season slowed to its close, taking with it the big-pop opportunities across the stock market.
 The market as a whole had gotten outstandingly overpriced, which dulled investors’ buying spirits.
 And more and more attention was paid to President Donald Trump, Congress and a healthcare bill that quickly seemed doomed to fail amid no Democratic support and a split Republican majority.

-The market is now on a 3% downswing since the start of the month, and Wall Street threatens to enter the second quarter amid uncertainty, volatility … and mired in a funk.
+While the market finished well more than 5% higher for the quarter, it gained no ground in March, and did so in herky-jerky fashion.
+Now, Wall Street is threatening to enter the second quarter amid uncertainty, volatility … and mired in a funk.

 I, for one, like exchange-traded funds (ETFs) much better than stocks right now simply because their diversity might not prevent losses as a whole, but they’ll minimize the damage from any precipitous plunges in individual equities.
 And because volatility looks to be settling in, you should definitely take a defensive tack — the picks today emphasize that over all else.